Elektryk-Andrzej/ScriptedEventsAPI/README.md

 - A lucky coin with custom effects?
 Got it!
 - A heavy containment decontamination system?
 Easy peasy!
 - A party in the intercom?
 Heck yeah!
-- A 10% chance for someone to become an ant?
+- A 10% chance for SCPs to explode when opening a checkpoint?
 Of course!
 - And much more...

 ## 🧠 Learning Potential